Tomáš Masaryk: Leader of Czechoslovakia

 Masaryk was re-elected three times: in May 1920, 1927, and 1934.
 Normally, a president was limited to two consecutive terms by the 1920 constitution, but a one-time provision allowed the first president–Masaryk–to run for an unlimited number of terms.

-On paper, Masaryk's presidential power was limited; the framers of the constitution intended to create a parliamentary system in which the prime minister and cabinet hold actual power.
-However, a complex system of proportional representation made it all but impossible for one party to win a majority; no party ever won more than 25 percent of the vote.
-Usually, ten or more parties received the 2.6 percent of votes needed for seats in the National Assembly.
-These factors resulted in frequent changes of government; there were ten cabinets, headed by nine statesmen, during Masaryk's tenure.
-His presence gave Czechoslovakia a large measure of stability.
+On paper, Masaryk had a somewhat limited role; the framers of the constitution intended to create a parliamentary system in which the prime minister and cabinet held actual power.
+However, a complex system of proportional representation made it all but impossible for one party to win a majority.
+Usually, ten or more parties received the 2.6 per cent of votes needed for seats in the National Assembly.
+With so many parties represented, no party even approached the 151 seats needed for a majority; indeed, no party ever won more than 25 per cent of the vote.
+These factors resulted in frequent changes of government; Masaryk's tenure saw ten cabinets headed by nine statesmen.
+Under the circumstances, Masaryk's presence gave Czechoslovakia a large measure of stability.
 This stability, combined with his domestic and international prestige, gave Masaryk's presidency more power and influence than the framers of the constitution intended.

 He used his authority in Czechoslovakia to create the Hrad (the Castle), an extensive, informal political network.
 Under Masaryk's watch, Czechoslovakia became the strongest democracy in Central Europe.
-Masaryk's status as a Protestant leading a mainly Catholic nation led to criticism, as did his promotion of the 15th century proto-Protestant Jan Hus as a symbol of Czech nationalism.
+Masaryk's status as a Protestant leading a mainly Catholic nation led to criticism, as did his promotion of the 15th-century proto-Protestant Jan Hus as a symbol of Czech nationalism.

 There were founded "The Masaryk Academy of Labour", for the scientific study of scientific management too, with the Masaryk's supporting in Prague in 1918 and Masaryk University in Brno.

 Masaryk visited France, Belgium, England, Egypt and the Mandate for Palestine in 1923 and 1927.
 With Herbert Hoover, he sponsored the first Prague International Management Congress, a July 1924 gathering of 120 global labour experts (of which 60 were from the United States), organized with Masaryk Academy of Labour.
 After the rise of Adolf Hitler, Masaryk was one of the first political figures in Europe to voice concern.

-He resigned from office on 14 December 1935 because of old age and poor health, and was succeeded by Edvard Beneš.
+Masaryk resigned from office on 14 December 1935, because of old age and poor health, and was succeeded by Edvard Beneš.

 Death and legacy

-Masaryk died less than two years after leaving office, at the age of 87, in Lány.
-He was buried next to his wife in a plot at Lány cemetery, where later also the remains of Jan Masaryk and Alice Masaryková were laid to rest.
+Masaryk died less than two years after leaving office, at the age of 87, in Lány on 14 September 1937.
+He was buried next to his wife in a plot at Lány cemetery, where later the remains of Jan Masaryk and Alice Masaryková were laid to rest.

 Masaryk did not live to see the Munich Agreement or the Nazi occupation of his country, and was known as the Grand (Great) Old Man of Europe.

-Commemoration
+Intellectual legacy

+Masaryk's unique combination of intellectual and political authority has made him a figure of interest to sociology and philosophy, especially within Czechoslovakia, where his significance has been analysed in depth by philosophers such as Jan Patočka (1991 monograph), Milan Machovec (1968 monograph) and others.